-I am a fourth-year Ph.D. candidate at Dartmouth College, advised by Prof. Peter Chin at LISP Lab, fully funded by PhD Innovation Fellowship (Thayer & Tuck collaborative, hosted by Prof. Eric R. Fossum).
-I interned in the AIIL Group at Microsoft Research Redmond, mentored by Dr. Jay Stokes, on autonomous software engineering, and 6 months at the Allen Institute for AI (Ai2) under Dr. Kyle Richardson on autonomous scientific discovery.
+I am a fourth-year Ph.D. candidate at Dartmouth College, advised by Prof. Peter Chin at LISP Lab, fully funded by PhD Innovation Fellowship (NSF Research Traineeship under Prof. Eric R. Fossum, Thayer School of Engineering & Tuck School of Business collaborative).
+I interned in the AIIL Group at Microsoft Research Redmond, mentored by Dr. Jay Stokes on software development agents, and 6 months at the Allen Institute for AI (Ai2) under Dr. Kyle Richardson on autonomous scientific discovery.

 Robust and efficient wide and deep LLM-agentic analysis and forecasting with soft logic and parallel Jupyter Notebook analysts.